When Should Families Hire a College Counselor? Sophomore Year Vs. Junior Year

 The right time to hire a college counselor is almost always earlier than the family is currently considering.
 The college application is a senior year project.
 The preparation that makes the application strong is course selection, activity development, testing strategy, college list building, and financial aid planning, which happen in 9th, 10th, and 11th grade.
 Families who hire support in junior year have options.
 Families who hire support in their senior year are managing a compressed timeline.
 Families who hire support in 10th grade are building from a position of strength.

-The most common question College Flight Path receives from new families is: 'Have we waited too long?'
-The answer, in most cases, is no, but it is also true that earlier engagement produces better outcomes meaningfully.
+The most common question College Flight Path® receives from new families is: 'Have we waited too long?'
+The answer, in most cases, is no, but it is also true that earlier engagement produces better, more meaningful outcomes.
 Here is what the process looks like at each entry point.

 Starting in 8th or 9th Grade: The Long Runway